 You feel a bit like family at Bobance Bar and Cave. as the friendly owner welcomes you to sample some natural wines.
 The tables spill into the buzzing courtyard and the natural wines flow.
 Settle on your choice of wine, pair it with oysters or a delicious charcuterie board and sit back and enjoy the village feel here in the 14th arrondissement of Paris.

 I love rue Daguerre.
-When I lived in the 14th arrondissement of Paris, this bustling market street was my go-to for fresh produce, fish and delicious pâtisseries.
+When I was living in the 14th arrondissement of Paris, this bustling market street was my go-to for fresh produce, fish and delicious pâtisseries.
 You can always count on me to know where the great pâtisseries are.
 On rue Daguerre, you’ll find an Aux Merveilleux de Fred and a Maison Thevenin which happens to have “to die for” florentines!

 Stroll awhile, fill your basket and then stop for a coffee at one of the cafés.